This recipe is safe for Coumadin (warfarin) users.

 This recipe is safe for those who are sensitive to gluten.

-"Lime juice makes things taste fresher."
+"Lime juice makes things taste fresher." -Bobby Flay, Chef

 There are so many variations of this recipe that you might try.
 Replace the lime juice with fresh orange or grapefruit juice.
 Fresh basil works well with citrus as does fresh oregano.
-The slight spiciness from a pinch of cayenne could come from additional fresh pepper, a bit of ground fennel seed or ground cumin.
+The slight spiciness from a pinch of cayenne could come from additional fresh pepper, a bit of ground fennel seed, or even ground cumin.

 Servings: 2 | Serving size: 6 ounces scallops with sauce